 Curious what “MAT” stands for?
 In addiction treatment circles, we’re not talking about a padded square we put on the floor for exercise.
 We’re talking about “Medication Assisted Treatment.”

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA),
+What does that mean?
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA):

 “Medication Assisted Treatment (MAT) is the use of FDA- approved medications to treat alcohol and opioid addiction, in combination with counseling and behavioral therapies, to provide a ‘whole-patient’ approach to the treatment of substance use disorders.
 Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.”

-Recent study results show that this type of treatment keeps clients in therapy or treatment longer.
+Results from clinical studies show that this type of treatment keeps clients in therapy/treatment longer, including addiction treatment.
 It reduces illicit drug use and overdoses.
-It even decreases crime and disease rates.
+It even decreases local crime and disease rates.